Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Introduction

-Let $G$ be a locally compact (Hausdorff) group and let $\Sub_G$ be the set of all closed subgroups of $G$ equipped with the Chabauty topology (see \cite{CC}). $\Sub_G$ is compact and Hausdorff.
-It is metrizable if $G$ is so (cf.\ \cite{BP}).
-For various groups $G$, the space $\Sub_G$ has been identified and studied extensively, e.g.\ $\Sub_{\R^2}$ is homeomorphic to $\Sc^4$, the unit sphere in $\R^5$ (cf.\ \cite{PH}), $\Sub_{\R}$ is homeomorphic to $[0,\infty]$ with a compact topology and $\Sub_{\Z}$ is homeomorphic to the subspace $\{0\}\cup\{{\frac{1}{n}}\mid n\in\N\}$ of $[0,1]$ with the usual topology.
-The space of $G$-invariant measures on $\Sub_G$ and the subspace of lattices have also been studied extensively (see Gelander and Levit \cite{GL}).
-We refer the reader to Bridson et al \cite{BHK}, Abert et al \cite{ABBGNRS}, Benedetti and Petronio \cite{BP} and the reference cited therein.
+Let $G$ be a locally compact (Hausdorff) group and let $\Sub_G$ be the set of all closed subgroups of $G$ equipped with the Chabauty topology (see \cite{CC}).
+Note that $\Sub_G$ is compact and Hausdorff.
+Also, it is metrizable if $G$ is second countable \cite{BP}.
+For various groups $G$, the space $\Sub_G$ has been identified and studied extensively, e.g.\ $\Sub_{\R^2}$ is homeomorphic to $\Sc^4$, the unit sphere in $\R^5$ \cite{PH}, $\Sub_{\R}$ is homeomorphic to $[0,\infty]$ with a compact topology and $\Sub_{\Z}$ is homeomorphic to the subspace $\{0\}\cup\{{\frac{1}{n}}\mid n\in\N\}$ of $[0,1]$ with the usual topology.
+The space of $G$-invariant measures on $\Sub_G$ and the subspace of lattices have also been studied extensively.
+We refer the reader to Bridson et al \cite{BHK}, Abert et al \cite{ABBGNRS} and the references cited therein.

-There is a natural action of the automorphism group $\Aut(G)$ on $\Sub_G$; namely, $(T,H)\mapsto T(H)$, $T\in \Aut(G)$, $H\in\Sub_G$.
+There is a natural group action of $\Aut(G)$ on $\Sub_G$; namely, $(T,H)\mapsto T(H)$, $T\in \Aut(G)$, $H\in\Sub_G$.
 Since the image of $\Aut(G)$ under this action is a large subclass of homeomorphisms of $\Sub_G$, it would be significant to study the dynamics of this special subclass.
 Here, we would like to study the action of an automorphism of $G$ on $\Sub_G$ in terms of distality.
+We show that the distality of the $T$-action on $\Sub_G$ implies the distality of the $T$-action on $G$ for a large class of locally compact groups $G$; namely the class of those locally compact Hausdorff first countable (metrizable) groups which do not admit nontrivial compact connected normal subgroups (more generally, see Theorem \ref{Comp})

-Not all distal automorphisms of $G$ act distally on $\Sub_G$; this is illustrated by Example \ref{counter}.
-Conversely, we show that when $G$ is metrizable, if $T$ acts distally on $\Sub_G$, then $T$ acts distally on $G/K$, where $K$ is the largest compact connected normal subgroup of $G$ (see Theorem \ref{Comp}).
-Note that any unipotent automorphism of a connected Lie group $G$ is distal \cite{A1, A2}, but it does not acts distally on $\Sub_G$ unless it is trivial (see Theorem \ref{unip}, Example \ref{counter}).
+Conversely, not all distal automorphisms of $G$ act distally on $\Sub_G$; see Example \ref{counter}.
+In fact we know that any unipotent automorphism of a connected Lie group $G$ is distal \cite{A1, A2}, but it does not act distally on $\Sub_G$ unless it is trivial (see Theorem \ref{unip}).